Management Response

 Responsible Deadline Status Comments

-Continue providing technical support and capacity building on the gender dimensions of disasters within DRR coordination mechanisms and normative processes, enabling entry points for alternative financial support (see previous recommendation) including for civil society, while leveraging the ongoing work and support, particularly through the WRD knowledge hub for advancing discussions on financing for gender-responsive DRR.
-SPF Team WPS/DRR 2025/12 Initiated Technical support on the gender dimensions of disasters continued through global DRR coordination mechanisms, including through the UN Interagency Focal Points Group on DRR and regional initiatives in the Pacific under WRD.
+Continue providing technical support and capacity building on the gender dimensions of disasters within DRR coordination mechanisms and normative processes, enabling entry points for alternative financial support (see previous recommendation) including for civil society, while leveraging the ongoing work and support, particularly through the WRD knowledge hub for advancing discussions on financing for gender-responsive DRR. *Due date 12/2026 (PROGRAMME COST EXTENSION) SPF Team WPS/DRR 2025/12 Overdue-Initiated Technical support on the gender dimensions of disasters continued through global DRR coordination mechanisms, including through the UN Interagency Focal Points Group on DRR and regional initiatives in the Pacific under WRD.
 The WRD Knowledge Hub was used to advance dialogue on financing gender-responsive DRR, showcasing approaches for funding women’s organizations.
 Technical support was provided for a donor roundtable in the Pacific for a second phase of the WRD programme in July 2025 and UN Women actively participated in the 2025 Global Platform for DRR in June 2025, through various speaking engagements and a Gender champions event with governments and women’s organizations - strengthening advocacy for increased, predictable gender-responsive financing and recognition of the vital role of women and women-led organizations in building resilience at the community level in line with the Sendai Gender Action Plan.
+[Updated March 2026] UN Women continues to play a key role in global DRR coordination, providing technical leadership on the gender dimensions of disasters through inter-agency mechanisms, including the UN Interagency Focal Points Group, and co-leading implementation of Recommendation 4 of the UN Senior Leadership Group on Disaster Risk Reduction.
+This work advances the integration of gender equality and women’s empowerment across DRR and climate change adaptation, while highlighting that sustainable access to finance for women-led organisations at country and regional levels remains a critical gap for implementation of the Sendai GAP.
+The Women’s Resilience to Disasters (WRD) Knowledge Hub remains a key global public good, providing tools, policy resources and evidence to support gender-responsive DRR.

 Recommendation: Engage in strategic and coordinated advocacy to address the lack of political will and commitment from some governments and inter-governmental actors to advance gender equality and women's empowerment.
 This relates both to engagement around the politicized backlash against women’s rights in key countries and a wider de-prioritization of GEWE in some key spaces.
 This process can draw on the advisory capacity and established civil society relationships fostered by SPF to date.